 According to the U.S. Bureau of Labor Statistics (BLS), earnings for human resource managers depend on the type of employer (www.bls.gov).
 Those working for companies and enterprises earned an average annual wage of $142,640 in May of 2018, while human resources managers working for local government earned an average salary of $106,890 in the same year.
 A 7% job increase for this field was projected by the BLS for the 2018-2028 decade.

 Managers specializing chiefly in training and development should likewise see steady job growth consistent with the average, with a 8% increase expected from 2018-2028.
-As of May 2018, these training and development executives bring in a median salary of $121,730 per year, according to the BLS.
+As of May 2018, these training and development executives bring in a mean salary of $121,730 per year, according to the BLS.

 A Master of Science in Organizational Leadership teaches students problem solving, communication and analytical skills needed to diagnose and solve organizational problems.
 Individuals wanting to teach organization leadership at an academic level or direct businesses or organizations may want to go on to earn a Ph.D. in Organizational Leadership.